 (2) The registered name shall clearly indicate whether the organisation is an organisation of employers or an organisation of employees.

-(3) This section does not prevent the Full Bench from authorising an organisation to which a certificate has been issued under section 71 to change its name so as to correspond with the name of its Counterpart Federal Body under that section.
+(3) This section does not prevent the Full Bench from authorising an organisation to which a certificate has been issued under section 71 to change its name so as to correspond with the name of its counterpart Federal body under that section.

 [Section 59 amended by No. 94 of 1984 s.
 66.]